 6. mobile homes.

 AB 1482 limits rent increases to 5% + CPI (Consumer Price Index) for SF, but caps them at 10%.
-The CPI at this writing (it may change in January 2020) is 2.7% which means that at this moment the SF allowable rent increase for 1482 tenants would be 7.7%.
-Again, that could change in January and we will update this info, as warranted.
-Find the CPI here: www.dir.ca.gov/OPRL/CAPriceIndex.htm.
+The increase at this time (January-April 1, 2020) is 9%.
+If you need to, you can find the CPI here: www.dir.ca.gov/OPRL/CAPriceIndex.htm.
 After going to that site, use the Consumer Price Index calculator.

-Note that a landlord could give up to two rent increases a year, but the total of both added together cannot exceed 10% or 5% plus the CPI, whichever is less.
-So, for example, if the lesser of those two is 10%, a landlord could give a 4% and a 6% in a year’s time.
+Note that a landlord could give up to two rent increases a year, but the total of both added together cannot exceed 10% or 5% plus the CPI.

-If a tenant received a rent increase of over 10% after March 15, 2019 and that increase went into effect before January 1, 2020 and the tenant paid it, then on January 1, 2020 the rent automatically rolls back to what it was on March 15, 2019.
-The landlord does NOT have to reimburse the tenant for the overage paid before January 1, 2020, however.
+If a tenant received a rent increase of over 10% after March 15, 2019 and that increase went into effect before January 1, 2020 and the tenant paid it, then on January 1, 2020 the rent automatically rolls back to the amount it was on March 15, 2019.
+The landlord can then increase the rent by 5% + CPI.
+S/he does NOT have to reimburse the tenant for any overage or illegal rent increase paid before January 1, 2020, however.

 A landlord cannot bank on back rent increases under 1482.
 When the last tenant moves out, the landlord can raise the rent up to market.